A youth-led pre-college leadership initiative

 Further, we aim participants to advance their learnings outside of school and prepare for the college experience.

-This is your chance to become agents of change and translate YCP 2.0 learning into actions that will foster a sustainable future.
-With the lockdown in effect and the probability to get further extended across various cities in India, this is the apt time to learn, educate and play a crucial role to bring in wave of changes by becoming leaders and calling for a better future!
+This is your chance to become agents of change and translate YCP’s learnings into actions that will foster a sustainable future.
+With our ocean warming along with large-scale erosion across India’s coastlines, coupled with high rainfall, floods, and heatwaves – we have a small window period to alter this reality.
+It is the apt time for young people to learn, educate and usher in a wave of changes by speaking up for climate action!